-The Commission's preferred approach to establishing the USP, as outlined in Chapter 24 of the Manual, 107 observes the following hierarchy:
+The Commission's preferred approach to establishing the USP, as outlined in Chapter 24 of the Manual, 162 observes the following hierarchy:

-- industry selling prices at a time unaffected by dumping; - constructed industry prices industry CTMS plus profit; or - selling prices of un-dumped imports.
+- industry selling prices at a time unaffected by dumping; - constructed industry prices industry CTMS plus an amount for profit; or - selling prices of un-dumped imports.

-Having calculated the USP, the Commission then calculates a NIP by deducting the costs incurred in getting the goods from the export FOB point (or another point if appropriate) to the relevant level of trade in Australia.
-The deductions normally include overseas freight, insurance, into-store costs and amounts for importer selling expenses and profit.
+Having calculated the USP, the Commission then calculates a NIP by deducting the costs incurred in getting the goods from the export FOB point (or another point if appropriate) to a comparable level of trade in Australia.
+The deductions normally include overseas freight, insurance, into-store costs and amounts for importer selling expenses.

-11.3.1 Submissions - determination of the USP
+11.3.1 Submissions - determination of the USP and NIP